 Affiliate marketing: Probably the most popular way of making money online, affiliate marketing is a great way to earn money passively.
 Join affiliate programs and promote the products you believe in.
 When someone buys a product you recommend, you get a commission.
 It’s as simple as that!
 The most popular affiliate programs are Share A Sale, Amazon Affiliates and Booking for travel bloggers.

 Ads: I personally do not recommend putting ads on your brand new blog, but I know some bloggers do.
-I do not have ads on my blog because I find them extremely annoying, and I personally never click on them.
+I waited 6 months before putting ads on my blog.
 Unless you have a very good amount of traffic, eg 25,000 views per months, ads will only make you earn a few dollars per months.
 The most popular ads site for beginners is Adsense.
 Once you reach 25K viewers per month, you can subscribe to Mediavine, a great advertisement company.
 Their commission is much higher than with Adsense.

 Digital products: Write an e-book, sell presets, photos, courses or digital art.
 There are many ways to monetize your blog with digital products.
 Digital products are easy to create, distribute and don’t require any staff or material.
 They are one of the best ways to monetize your blog.